ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 subsection_tag: Authentication
 ---

-Ktor supports authentication out of the box as a plugable standard feature.
+Ktor supports authentication out of the box as a pluggable standard feature.

 It support mechanisms to read [Credentials](https://en.wikipedia.org/wiki/Credential), and to authenticate [Principals](https://en.wikipedia.org/wiki/Principal_(computer_security)).
 It can be used